Sedgeford: History

-The villages name probably means "Secci's ford".
-It is recorded in the Domesday Book of 1086.
-Part of the church, built of flint and stone, is Anglo-Saxon in origin.
+The village's name is assumed to mean as "Secci's ford" as recorded in the Domesday Book of 1086.
+One of its features was a church built of flint and stone, is Anglo-Saxon in origin.
 It has one of the 124 round towers in Norfolk.

-There is archaeological evidence of people living there in much earlier times: remains of Roman villas, pottery, a gold torc from the Iron Age, and Neolithic flint tools found in fields and gardens.
+There is an archaeological evidence of people living there in ancient times—the remains of Roman villas, pottery, a gold torc from the Iron Age, and Neolithic flint tools found in fields and gardens.
 Furthermore, it is crossed by two ancient roads, the prehistoric Icknield Way and the Roman-period Peddars Way.

 Peddars Way

 Peddars Way, an ancient Roman road, runs through the top end of the village and leads directly onto the Norfolk Coast Path.
 After Fring, the national trail passes through the hamlet of Littleport, a small row of higgledy-piggledy cottages that now forms part of the main village.
-The route takes walkers past a local landmark, Magazine Cottage, built in the 17th century by the Le Strange family during the civil war as a gunpowder magazine.
-Legend has it that a secret tunnel ran from the old armoury to the church in the heart of the village.
-Today this small part of Peddars Way derives its name from this historical building, with Magazine Wood and Magazine Farm just a few steps away.
+The route takes walkers past a local landmark now called the Magazine Cottage, built in the 17th century by the Le Strange family during the civil war as a gunpowder magazine.
+Legend has it that a secret tunnel ran from the old armoury going to the church in the heart of the village.
+Today, this small part of Peddars Way derives its name from this historical building, with Magazine Wood and Magazine Farm just a few steps away.

 All these properties were once owned by William Newcombe-Baker, a local landowner whose estate covered much of the land round the village.
-He was a founder member of NORMAC, the Norfolk machinery body that did much in the 20th century to bring modern mechanisation to arable farming in East Anglia.
+He was a founder member of NORMAC, the Norfolk machinery body that brought modern mechanisation to arable farming in the 20th century East Anglia.
 Magazine Wood was rebuilt in 2000.
-From this high vantage point on Peddars Way, the sun can be seen setting over the sea – one of the few places this is possible on the east coast of Britain.
+From a high vantage point on Peddars Way, the sun can be seen setting over the sea to the west of this point – one of the few places this is possible on the eastern side of Great Britain.

 Peddars Way passes Magazine Wood and crosses the disused West Norfolk Junction Railway.
 Sedgeford railway station lay on the line between Wells and King's Lynn, but closed to passengers in 1952 and to goods in 1964.

-The parish church, Sedgeford St. Mary, is one of 124 round-tower churches in Norfolk.
+The parish church, Sedgeford St Mary, is one of 124 round-tower churches in Norfolk.